make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [jameskoziol](https://github.com/jameskoziol) for contributing support for second variant of Madimack Elite V3.
 - [halmaizsolt92](https://github.com/halmaizsolt92) for assisting with support for SNT857W-TDE temperature sensors.
 - [nk00li](https://github.com/nk00li) for assisting with support for BHT-002 GBLW thermometers that differ slightly from GALW in how they report the heating state.
+- [peteS-UK](https://github.com/peteS-UK) for contributing support for Noiee NSP21 and PU13 smart plugs.